AmirrezaFarnamTaheri/StreamlineVPN/advanced_methods/README_advanced.md

    - **Android** – SocksDroid or similar tools can open the file and connect to a selected endpoint.

 ## Troubleshooting
+- **Missing lines in the output** – Some entries may have failed validation.
+Increase `--test-timeout` or examine console messages for errors.
+- **Unsupported format errors** – Ensure you are importing the generated `.txt` files, not the original sources or scripts.

 - **Empty output file** – The sources may be offline or blocked.
 Retry with a different proxy using `--proxy` or verify the URLs.
 - **Permission denied** – Run the command from a writable location or specify a